SmartlyDressedGames/Unturned-Docs/items/sentry-asset.rst

 Sentry Assets
 =============

-Sentries (localized as "robotic turrets") are placeables that can automatically detect, track, and attack target under certain conditions.
+Sentries (localized as "robotic turrets") are created from the ItemSentryAsset class.
+They are placeables that can automatically detect, track, and attack target under certain conditions.
 Storing a ranged weapon inside a sentry allows it to use that weapon when attacking target.

 This inherits the :ref:`StorageAsset <doc_item_asset_storage>` class.